zahediparsa/Google-Scholar-Data-Mining/README.md

 ## Project Overview

-This project focuses on scraping data related to Iranian universities, professors, and their articles from Google Scholar.
+This project focuses on scraping data related to Iranian universities and professors and their articles from Google Scholar.
 After the initial data collection, the data is filtered based on a set of criteria.
 Finally, the articles are classified into different subjects using an LLM model.

 ### Data Size